Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Capability Boundary in Expressions

 \autoref{fig:confDiffCurv} shows that the two proposed indicators can reliably distinguish unsolvable from solvable questions, achieving high accuracy across different LRMs throughout the reasoning stage.
 Between the two indicators, ConfDiff is more reliable as it achieves higher accuracy and exhibits smaller fluctuations during the reasoning process.
-Moreover, the high accuracy emerges early, e.g., as early as 2\% for GPT-oss-20B.
-Interestingly, the gradually declining yellow curve of this model suggests that boundary signals are more salient at the beginning than at the end of reasoning.
-This is likely due to repetitive looping and error accumulation in later stages \citep{yao2025understanding,mukherjee2025premise}.
-Therefore, we demonstrate that \textbf{\textit{the capability boundary can be revealed through reasoning expressions, even at an early stage.}}
+Moreover, strong predictive accuracy emerges early, e.g., as early as 2\% for GPT-oss-20B.
+Interestingly, the gradually declining yellow curve of this model suggests that these signals may be more salient at the beginning than at the end of reasoning.
+One possible explanation is that repetitive looping and error accumulation in later stages make the trajectories noisier \citep{yao2025understanding,mukherjee2025premise}.
+Overall, these results show that \textbf{\textit{reasoning expressions contain early signals related to the operational capability boundary and predictive of eventual failure}}.